Samsung Heir Begins Testimony in His Corruption Trial

 Prosecutors say Mr. Lee ordered his company to fund entities linked to Ms. Choi, and that in exchange Ms. Choi colluded with Ms. Park to have the country's pension service vote in favor of a 2015 merger of two Samsung affiliates.
 That deal was seen as critical to consolidating Mr. Lee's grip on Samsung Electronics Co., the world's biggest smartphone maker.

 Samsung has acknowledged making the payments, but has denied they were in exchange for political favors.
-Ms. Park, who was removed from office in March, and Ms. Choi have both denied wrongdoing.
-Mr. Lee testified Wednesday that the merger was decided by the heads of the two companies.
+Ms. Park and Ms. Choi have both denied wrongdoing.

+Mr. Lee testified that the merger was decided by the heads of the two Samsung affiliates and dismissed its link to his succession.
+"To this day, I don't understand how the merger strengthens my link to Samsung Electronics," he said, adding that even without the merger, his role in the company wouldn't have changed.

-Mr. Lee's defense attorneys have denied the charges in court, saying Mr. Lee didn't seek favors from the government.
-They have dismissed allegations regarding Samsung's dealings, calling them "regular business activities."
+Wednesday's court hearing also zeroed in on Mr. Lee's three private meetings with the former president between 2014 and 2016, in which prosecutors allege Mr. Lee asked for government favors.

+Mr. Lee admitted that Ms. Park had asked him for Samsung's support in equestrian activities in the first meeting.
+In the second meeting, Mr. Lee said that Ms. Park reprimanded him for not following through on her equestrian requests, but said he didn't think too much about why the former president was showing so much interest in equestrian activities.

+Prosecutors noted that Samsung's agreement to fund a German sports consulting company to train equestrian athletes, including Ms. Choi's daughter, came just one month after Mr. Lee's second meeting with Ms. Park.
+Mr. Lee said he didn't know of Samsung's agreement with the German company or of Ms. Choi's link to it at the time.

-Mr. Lee has been the de factor leader of the conglomerate since his father, Samsung chairman Lee Kun-hee, was incapacitated by a heart attack in 2014.
+Mr. Lee has been the de facto leader of the conglomerate since his father, Samsung Chairman Lee Kun-hee, was incapacitated by a heart attack in 2014.

-The "trial of the century," as domestic media has dubbed it, has trained a spotlight on South Korea's long history of close ties between government and business.
-Dozens of witnesses--including government officials, former and current athletes, bankers and the incumbent head of the country's antitrust watchdog--have testified.
+The "trial of the century," as the domestic news media has dubbed it, has trained a spotlight on South Korea's long history of close ties between government and business.
+The dozens of witnesses have included government officials, former and current athletes, bankers and the incumbent head of the country's antitrust watchdog.

 The court is expected to finish questioning defendants this week and hold its final hearing early next week.
 A verdict is likely before Aug.
 27, the last day that Mr. Lee can be held in custody without a conviction under South Korean law.